-Using an immersion blender or in batches in a blender, puree soup until smooth.
-Return to pot and over medium heat, add the Half and Half/cornstarch mixture.
-Cook stirring, until mixture is warmed and slightly thickened.
-Taste and season with salt and pepper to taste.
+- Using an immersion blender or in batches in a blender, puree soup until smooth.
+Return to pot and over medium heat.
+Stir the cornstarch into the half and half cream.
+Add to the soup and cook, stirring, until mixture is warmed and slightly thickened.
+Taste soup and season with salt and pepper as needed.

 - For croutons: Pre-heat oven to 400° F. Add diced bread to a large bowl.
 Drizzle with oil and sprinkle with salt, pepper and thyme.
 Toss well.
 Spread evenly on a baking sheet and cook in pre-heated oven for 8-10 minutes, stirring a few times, until golden.
 Allow to cool on baking sheet.